ditek/Notes/Notes-go.md

 An `http.ResponseWriter` value assembles the HTTP server's response; by writing to it, we send data to the HTTP client.

 An `http.Request` is a data structure that represents the client HTTP request. `r.URL.Path` is the path component of the request URL.

+`http.HandleFunc` registers a handler for the given patter.
+- If the pattern ends with a `/`, then it matches everything under it.
+For example `/` matches `/x` and `/x/y`.
+Also, `/about/` matches `/about/x`, but `/about` does not.
+- If a string matches multiple patterns, the longest one applies.
+For example, the string `/about/me` matches both `/` and `/about/`, but the hander for `/about/` will be triggered since it's longer.

 ```go
 import "net/http"